 Becoming the Mask: She appears to have done this, but actually she had switched sides near the beginning of the series after Chronicle saved her from getting raped and had tricked the kids into believing she had been trying to spy for the League Militaire.
 This also results in Uso being even more reluctant to kill her.

-Evil Cannot Comprehend Good: In the beginning, it was already bad enough to the point that she thought that Uso had to delude himself into wanting to protect Marvet and herself, but by the end she reaches the point where just the influence of Shakti's pacifism makes her sick, thus triggering a murderous rampage.
+Evil Cannot Comprehend Good: There are hints from the beginning that Katejina has no empathy and doesn't really understand connections between people other than Mad Love - she didn't care in the slightest when her home city was massacred by Zanscare, she thought that Uso had to delude himself into wanting to protect Marvet and herself, and she got enraged at the League Militaire thanks to the very fact that Uso risked his own life to protect them.
+By the end she reaches the point where just the influence of Shakti's pacifism makes her sick, thus triggering a murderous rampage.

 Jumping Off the Slippery Slope: Halfway through the series, she joins BESPA and abruptly goes from a kind-hearted (if somewhat naive and self-centred) young lady to a ruthless fanatic.
 Given that it comes right on the heels of a major Pet the Dog moment (risking life and limb to contact the League Militaire in the middle of a pitched battle so she could tell Uso that Shakti was alive), that she gets godlike piloting skills from the get-go, that she mentions shortly aferwards that she has a hard time remembering her previous life, and that the Zanscare Empire is later confirmed to make use of Cyber-Newtypes (a process notorious within the UC era for its tendency to drive its subjects insane), it's entirely possible that she had help.